cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 6. **Salesforce**:	Easy and rapid development of apps; adds AI to Salesforce’s comprehensive CRM offerings.
 7. **Baidu**:	Mirrors Google in terms of features and specialized accelerator chips.

+## Challenges and concerns in adopting AI in the cloud

+Companies face numerous challenges when adopting AI in the cloud. <https://www.disruptordaily.com/challenges-ai-cloud-computing/>

+* Integration - with early success of pilot programs and proof-of-concept use cases, it is often challenging to deploy AI services in the enterprise workflow, and integrate with systems and processes to benefit users.

+* Privacy and security concerns - with so much personal and sensitive data in the cloud, there is a risk that everything about a person or entity can be known and misused.
+AI can be manipulated to create false information and misguide decisions.

+* Data quality - AI in the cloud operates best when data quality is abundant and quality is high.
+However, data is often siloed, incomplete, with poor quality.
+Such data could cause incorrect insight.
+Companies need to first have a data strategy and infrastructure before adopting AI in the cloud.

 ## Future of AI and Cloud

 ### Cloud & AI fueling each other's growth